The Bankrate promise

 The bottom line

 Venmo for business is yet another payment option business owners can rely on to accept payments for their products and services.
-Further, integrating this app into their existing strategy may not require much legwork if they’re already accepting payments through Paypal or Braintree.
+Further, integrating this app into an existing business strategy may not require much legwork if your business already accepts payments through PayPal or Braintree.